2022 Medicare Prescription Drug Plan Changes in Pennsylvania

 There's more than one way to get prescription drug coverage with your Medicare benefits.
 The first way is by enrolling in one of the Medicare Prescription Drug Plans listed above.
 The second way to get help paying for your prescriptions is through one of the Pennsylvania Medicare Advantage Plans that include Part D.

-Getting Medicare Part D with Pennsylvania Medicaid
+Medicare Part D for Dual Eligible People in Pennsylvania

 Frequently Asked Questions About Pennsylvania Medicare Part D Plans

 We evaluated all of the 2022 Medicare Part D plan options in Pennsylvania and came up with the following top plans based on their value and overall customer satisfaction:

 The average cost of a Medicare Part D plan in 2022 is about $32.
 Be aware, though, that this figure is slightly different depending on where you live.
 The good news is that basic plans start near $20 per month.
 To check out your options in Pennsylvania, browse to this page.

 Medicare Part D plans change annually and they are different in each state.
 You can see all of the plans available in Pennsylvania on this page.

 You are eligible to enroll in a Pennsylvania PDP plan if:

 - You are a resident of the state,

 - You are enrolled in Medicare Part A is hospital coverage for Medicare beneficiaries.
 It covers inpatient care in hospitals and skilled nursing facilities.
 It also covers limited home healthcare services and hospice care. and Medicare Part B is medical coverage for people with Original Medicare benefits.
 It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
 Medicare Part B pays 80 percent of most medically necessary healthcare services., and

 - You are age 65+ or have Medicare due to a qualifying disability.